DaveEveritt/unix-for-life/index.md

 ## Representation: Fold knowledge into data so people don't need to work out what to do.

-> Hide complexity in data, but keep actions on data simple.
-Acquired knowledge can be stored as data, for others to access.
-Organisations often fail in this through careless staff turnover, where experience and wisdom are not captured when people with on-the-ground knowledge leave.
-If underlying data is well-structured, it is easier to create access to it.
-When complex, simplify presentation into graspable chunks that can be handled and understood at a glance.
-Make acting on specific data straigntforard, unabmiguous and easily-uderstandable.
-We don't need to grasp the details every time, but information needs to be accessible from any facet.
-Where more knowledge is requested, set up minimal pointers to travel to specific areas in greater depth only as required.
+> Hide complexity in data, but keep procedures on data simple.
+Store acquired knowledge as data for others to access—careless staff turnover loses valuable experience and wisdom if not captured from on-the-ground knowledge.
+Well-structured data is easier to understand than complex procedures.
+Simplify presentation into unabmiguous chunks that can be seen at a glance.
+We don't always need to grasp every detail, but where more knowledge is requested, set up minimal pointers to travel from any facet to specific details in greater depth.

 ## Silence: When there’s nothing surprising to say, say nothing.